‘Accelerating an organization is never easy’ that is a statement of the obvious from organizational guru John P. Kotter.

 Leaders can be measured by the willingness of others to follow (as well as to perform).
 In this respect it can be considered as the difference between compliance and commitment.

-Many sales managers face challenges of flagging adoption rates in respect of the sales process and the use of sales systems – to use just two examples.
+Many managers face challenges of flagging adoption rates in respect of the process and the use of systems – to use just two examples.
 They know only to well the challenge of compliance and the costs of policing and enforcing it, particularly where levels of commitment are weak.

-To help you gauge your position along the journey from sales manager to sales leader here is a summary of the top 5 differences between the two roles.
+To help you gauge your position along the journey from manager to leader here is a summary of the top 5 differences between the two roles.

-Here are some more of the significant differences between sales managers and sales leaders:
+Here are some more of the significant differences between managers and leaders:

-Why not use the lists above to check on your progression from sales manager to sales leader and in particular to identify opportunities to strengthen the leadership dimension of your sales management role.
+Why not use the lists above to check on your progression from manager to leader and in particular to identify opportunities to strengthen the leadership dimension of your management role.